hdlx/AltAppSwitcher/README.md

 **Run it as an administator.**

-You can kill it from the task manager (look for "AltAppSwitcher") or using CloseAltAppSwitcher.bat.
+You can kill it from the task manager (look for "AltAppSwitcher") or using `CloseAltAppSwitcher.bat` file.

 A config file lets you change key bindings, theme, and disable mouse support.
 App restart is required for the changes to take effect.